 Anime NYC is a creation of LeftField Media, a boutique event company made up of dedicated fans and experienced convention organizers.

-Anime NYC is powered by Crunchyroll and will feature Crunchyroll, Aniplex, Funimation, Kinokuniya Bookstore, Kodansha Comics, Sentai Filmworks, SUNRISE, Tokyo Otaku Mode, Yen Press, Vertical, VIZ Media, and more!
+Anime NYC is powered by Crunchyroll and will feature Crunchyroll, Aniplex, Bandai Namco, Funimation, HIDIVE, Kinokuniya Bookstore, Kodansha Comics, Sentai Filmworks, SUNRISE, Tokyo Otaku Mode, Yen Press, Vertical, VIZ Media, and more!

-We pick up manga at Kinokuniya, shop at Tokyo Rebel, and snap far too many pictures at Sakura Matsuri.
-We’ve gone to premieres at JAPAN CUTS and seen Hatsune Miku in concert… twice.
+We pick up manga at Kinokuniya, shop at Sunrise Mart, and snap far too many pictures at Sakura Matsuri.
+We’ve gone to premieres at JAPAN CUTS and saw Hatsune Miku in concert… three times.
 We love anime like you, live in NYC like you, and now bring all this together for you.

-Anime NYC is a party, a marketplace, and a festival; a dedicated showcase of Japanese popular culture; and a space for the anime and manga community to call our own.
+Anime NYC is a party, a market, and a festival; a dedicated showcase of Japanese popular culture; and a space for the anime and manga community to call our own.

 Nope.
 Anime NYC is a creation of LeftField Media, a boutique event company made up of dedicated fans and experienced convention organizers.

 We have a close relationship with Crunchyroll and are honored by their support, but Anime NYC isn’t run by them.
 You can expect to see a lot from Crunchyroll at Anime NYC, but Crunchyroll only runs one con – the super cool Crunchyroll Expo in California.